coltekin/ud-docs-tr/_tr-overview/issues.md

 ### Copula

-Copular suffixes attached to nouns an adjectives create predicates.
+Copular suffixes attached to nouns and adjectives create predicates.
 For example, the word/sentence *arabadaydık*

 ~~~